VirgilSecurity/virgil-sdk-net/docs/guides/virgil-card/creating-card.md

 After a Virgil Card is created, it's published at Virgil Card Service, where an owner can find their Virgil Cards at any time.

-**Warning**: You cannot change a Virgil Card's content after it is published.
+**Warning**: You cannot change a Virgil Card content after it is published.

 Each Virgil Card contains a  permanent digital signature that provides data integrity for the Virgil Card over its life-cycle.